What is AI in banking?

 Legacy system integration and data silos

-You can't build effective AI on fragmented data.
-Models trained on partial information make partial decisions.
 You need a unified data layer that aggregates information across systems through core modernization.

 Talent, change management, and operating model